adobe/react-spectrum/packages/@internationalized/number/README.md

 ## NumberParser

-The `NumberParser` class can be used perform locale aware parsing of numbers from Unicode strings, as well as validation of partial user input.
+The `NumberParser` class can be used perform locale-aware parsing of numbers from Unicode strings, as well as validation of partial user input.
 It automatically detects the numbering system used in the input, and supports parsing decimals, percentages, currency values, and units according to the locale.